 Enjoy local delicacies at the local Fish Market

-From the square, take any of the side streets west until you smell fish.
-The smell lets you know that you’ve arrived at the Fish Market.
+From the square, take any of the side streets west until you smell fish, letting you know that you’ve arrived at the not-so imaginatively named Fish Market.

 You can’t finish your Croatia itinerary without sampling the cuisine.
-As a coastal city, seafood is a major part of the local diet.
+As Split is a coastal city, seafood is a major part of the local diet.